Why it could be the best time to buy a new home in Dubai

 Fadi Nwilati, CEO of Kaizen Asset Management Services, noted that landlords are taking several actions to attract tenants to their properties.
 “These include upgrading their property to make it stand out from other identical units, furnishing their properties, offering all-inclusive pricing to include the various utility bills, offering flexible lease terms, reduce rental rates in comparison to others and lastly allow for flexible payment terms.
 The latter, flexible payment terms, seems to be the most effective as a short term measure to improve occupancy.
 In certain areas, tenants prefer flexible payment terms, such as 12 cheques, and landlords can fill their properties without having to drop rent below comparable properties.”

 “In addition to accepting multiple cheques, more landlords are signing up to property management contracts to entice tenants,” he said.
-“The convenience of renting a property which is managed is the satisfaction of knowing that someone is on call 24/7 to offer assistance and that any issues a tenant has will be attended to.
+“The convenience of renting a property which manages the satisfaction of knowing that someone is on call 24/7 to offer assistance.
+That any issues a tenant has attended to.
 In addition to this, the property is much more likely to be in good condition to start with which is always beneficial to tenants.”

 Comments by Haider Tuaima, head of Real Estate Research, ValuStrat said that landlords try to retain their tenants so as to maintain occupancy.

-“Some building landlords in high competitive areas took strategic steps to ensure a better standard of living for their existingas well as new tenants by improving services such as building maintenance and facility management, gyms, swimming pools and lifts would be frequently maintained with common areas including outside façades and parking areas regularly serviced and cleaned,” Tuaima said.
+“Some building landlords in highly competitive areas took strategic steps to ensure a better standard of living for their existing as well as new tenants by improving services such as building maintenance and facility management, gyms, swimming pools, and lifts would be frequently maintained with common areas including outside façades and parking areas regularly serviced and cleaned,” Tuaima said.

-“With Dubai wide rental prices under continued pressure, landlords should take the time to explore and evaluate the different income structures available across Dubai, in addition to one year rental agreements,” said Jake Wright, investment director at Smart Crowd.
-“Residential units in most developments can be registered as short-stay holiday homes, providing the unit is registered and managed by an operator, authorised by the Department of Tourism and Commerce Marketing.
+“With Dubai’s wide rental prices under continued pressure, landlords should take the time to explore and evaluate.
+The different income structures available across Dubai, in addition to one year rental agreements,” said Jake Wright, investment director at Smart Crowd.
+“Residential units in most developments can be registered as short-stay holiday homes, providing the unit register and managed by an operator, authorised by the Department of Tourism and Commerce Marketing.
 Under this structure, the unit has the potential to generate greater returns.
-The landlord can pay a percentage of revenue to the operator, or, in some locations, operators may agree a lease for 2+ years, providing the landlord with guaranteed income and mitigating vacancy risk.”
+The landlord can pay a percentage of revenue to the operator, or, in some locations, operators may agree on a lease for 2+ years, providing the landlord with guaranteed income and mitigating vacancy risk.”